 C. Temporary appointment staff

-Vacation Credits shall be 4% of gross earnings upon termination of each period of temporary employment, or equivalent time off as may be specified by the university from time to time.
+Vacation Credits shall be 4% of gross earnings upon termination of each period of temporary employment, or equivalent time off as may be specified by the university for contracts 1 year or greater.

 D. Casual earnings staff